-No impairment on investment in a subsidiary was recognized for the years ended December 31, 2021 and 2020 (see Note 7).
+No impairment on investment in a subsidiary was recognized for the period ended December 27, 2022 and the year ended December 31, 2021 (see Note 7).

-As of December 31, 2021 and 2020, the Parent Company did not recognize any impairment losses on its property and equipment, intangible assets and right-of-use assets.
+As of December 27, 2022 and December 31, 2021, the Parent Company did not recognize any impairment losses on its property and equipment, intangible assets and right-of-use assets.